Jesé: 2018–19: Return to PSG and loan to Betis

 Upon his return to PSG, Jesé indicated his eagerness to fight for a spot in the team but he and teammate Gonçalo Guedes were later excluded from new manager Thomas Tuchel's pre-season tour of Asia.
 He continued to be excluded as the season commenced and was also made to train alone by Tuchel alongside Jean-Christophe Bahebeck.
-At the turn of the year, with Jesé having not played a single match for the season, it was revealed that he had lost 7kg after appointing a personal trainer as he looked to reintegrate himself into the team.
+At the turn of the year, with Jesé having not played a single match for the season, it was revealed that he had lost 7 kg after appointing a personal trainer as he looked to reintegrate himself into the team.
 He then made his first, and only appearance for the club for the season on 23 January 2019, coming on as a last minute substitute in a Coupe de France win over Strasbourg.

 On 29 January, Jesé signed for Betis on loan until the end of the season where he reunited with former Las Palmas manager, Quique Setién.
 He made his debut for the club on 7 February, coming on as a second-half substitute in a 2–2 Copa del Rey draw with Valencia.
 The following week, he made his Europa League debut as a second-half substitute and assisted Diego Lainez for an injury-time equalizer in a 3–3 draw with Rennes.
 His first goal followed on 10 March, when he scored the only goal in a 1–0 league win over Celta Vigo.
 He ultimately scored twice in eighteen appearances but Betis elected not to sign him permanently at the end of the season.

 2019–20: Loan to Sporting CP

 On 2 September 2019, Jesé joined Portuguese club Sporting CP on loan for the 2019–20 season.
 He scored his first goal for the club towards the end of the following month, opening the scoring in a 3–1 win over Vitória de Guimarães.

-At the end of the 2019-20 season, Jesé received a Ligue 1 medal for his contributions at PSG, where he played one minute the whole season in an away match against Metz.
+At the end of the 2019–20 season, Jesé received a Ligue 1 medal for his contributions at PSG, where he played one minute the whole season in an away match against Metz.